 REVISED: June 21, 2012

-RESPONSIBILITY: Vice-President, People and Culture and Vice-President, Real Estate Services, Legal Services and General Counsel
+RESPONSIBILITY: Vice-President, People and Culture and Vice-President, Legal Services, General Counsel and Corporate Secretary

 CBC/Radio-Canada is Canada's national public broadcaster and one of its largest cultural institutions.
 In the fulfillment of this critical role, this Code of Conduct outlines the values and expected behaviours that guide CBC/Radio-Canada employees in all activities related to their professional duties.
 By committing to these values and adhering to the expected behaviours, CBC/Radio-Canada employees strengthen the ethical culture of the public sector and contribute to public confidence in the integrity of all public institutions.